AllenYolk/reusable-nn-code/README.md

 The Python package `reunn` contains **REU**sable code for defining, training and testing **N**eural **N**etworks.
 Facilitate your coding using object-oriented programing!

+`TaskPipeline` in this package is particularly suitable for writing unit tests or solving simple ML tasks.
+Now, it can deal with:

+* supervised **regression** tasks: `SupervisedClassificationTaskPipeline`
+* supervised **classification** tasks: `SupervisedClassificationTaskPipeline`.

+However, for complex tasks, we suggest that you should write your pipeline manually!

+`NetStats` provides statistical information about your neural network, like:

+* the number of multiply-accumulate operations (MACs) required during computation
+* the total number of parameters in the network

 ## Installation

 ### Install from Source Code

 From [GitHub](https://github.com/AllenYolk/reusable-nn-code):

 ```shell
 git clone https://github.com/AllenYolk/reusable-nn-code.git
 cd reusable-nn-code